cosmos/cosmos-sdk/docs/core/telemetry.md

 ```

 Developers may use the `telemetry` package directly, which provides wrappers around metric APIs
-that include adding useful labels, or they must the `go-metrics` library directly.
+that include adding useful labels, or they must use the `go-metrics` library directly.
 It is preferable
 to add as much context and adequate dimensionality to metrics as possible, so the `telemetry` package
 is advised.
 Regardless of the package or method used, the Cosmos SDK supports the following metrics
 types: